500LRB/ollama-discord-bot/README.md

 # ollama-discord-bot
-silly ai bot that uses ollama and discord.py to talk when you ping it (also skepper is wrong this isnt a fork)
+silly ai bot that uses ollama and discord.py to talk when you ping it

 # dependencies
 1. llama3.2 (from ollama)